-£30,000 Compensation for Trip and Fall in Car Park
+£30,000 Compensation after Trip and Fall Accident in Car Park

 A Personal Injury Claim Case Study - Client Situation

 Tracey Richardson tripped over an indent and stone in a car park when returning to her car after work.
 She fell and landed on her wrist and suffered injuries to her left wrist and left foot.

 She was taken to hospital by ambulance, where she was found to have sustained a fracture to her left wrist and a Lisfranc fracture to her left foot.

 She couldn’t bear weight on her foot for 6 weeks following the accident and a plate and screws had to be fitted to fix the fractures.
 She had to undergo several sessions of physiotherapy, but was left with some lingering symptoms, such as discomfort in her foot when doing any prolonged standing or long distance walking.